 The Church of the Four Martyrs (also Tesseris Martyres) is a must-see in Rethymnon.
-It’s dedicated to saints Aggelis, Manolis, Georgios and Nikolaos who were martyred in 1824 for not converting into Islam.
+It’s dedicated to saints Aggelis, Manolis, Georgios and Nikolaos who were martyred in 1824 for not converting to Islam.
 The four martyrs were Crypto-Christians (i.e. they pretended converted but in reality maintained their Orthodox Christian faith).

 The church has three aisles and features impressive frescoes and icons.
-It’s not such an old construction as it was built in 1975, however its style, magnificence, and serenity easily remind you of older sanctuaries.
+It’s not such an old construction as it was built in 1975, however, its style, magnificence, and serenity easily remind you of older sanctuaries.

 Let’s have a coffee!

-Afterwards we headed for a proper coffee; but it turned out to be a local experience as well.
+Afterwards, we headed for a proper coffee, but it turned out to be a local experience as well.
 Ours was not a modern bar, Hara introduced us to one of the most deeply rooted traditions throughout Greece, the Kafenion.

 The Greek café, the kafenion, is a traditional coffeehouse.
 But that’s saying the least of it.